-Dr. Dani Parker Moore, is Assistant Professor of Multicultural Education and Director of the Schools, Education, and Society Minor at Wake Forest University, where she teaches undergraduate and graduate courses on multicultural education, community engagement, and educational psychology.
-Her research interests include social foundations in education, qualitative research methods, social justice education, and parent/caregiver engagement in schools and community engagement.
+Dr. Dani Parker Moore is an Assistant Professor of Education and Director of the Schools, Education, and Society Minor at Wake Forest University.
+She teaches undergraduate and graduate courses in education, community involvement, and educational psychology.
+Her research focuses on the foundational aspects of education, qualitative research methods, and the participation of parents and caregivers in schools and communities.

 - Assistant Professor of Education, Multicultural Education